 Fancy yourself as the next Spielberg?
 There’s no need to invest in fancy cameras and equipment – all you need is your smartphone and a few editing apps.
 If we offer a guide on how to be the Martin Scorsese of the smartphone world.

 To give you some inspiration, here are nine videos that you won’t believe were recorded on an iPhone.
 Just how much cooler can Apple’s phones get?
-We can’t wait to see what amazing videos are going to be created on the brand-new iPhone XS and iPhone XS Max.
+We can’t wait to see what amazing videos are going to be created on the brand-new iPhone 11, iPhone 11 Pro and iPhone 11 Pro Max.

 (P.S. a couple of these are 18+ and/or spooky)